xhayper/Animator/Converter/README.md

 1. Copy the Converter soruce
 2. Change the path
-3. Run it in CommandBar
+3. Run it in the Command Bar
-4. Get the value inside the KeyframeSequnce
+4. There will be a StringValue dropped inside of the Instance, The value is the AnimationData.